Areas / N20 · postcode district guide

 0%

-The median home in N20, Barnet has sold for £692,500 over the last three years — well above the ~£290,000 England & Wales average.
-The average of £811,127 sits notably higher than the median, which usually means a tail of larger or higher-value sales pulling the mean up.
-That's drawn from 650 recorded sales — a reasonably active local market.
+The average house price in N20, London over the last three years is £812,720, with a median sold price of £692,500 — well above the ~£290,000 England & Wales norm.
+The mean sits notably higher than the median here, which usually means a tail of larger or higher-value sales pulling the average up.
+That's drawn from 642 recorded sales — a reasonably active local market.

 N20 price trend